TristanSalles/CoastProc/src/docs/reefmodel.rst

 .. note::
   The code links together the main sedimentary processes driving mixed siliciclastic-carbonate system dynamics.
 It offers a methodology for objective and quantitative sediment fate estimations over regional and millennial time-scales.

-A simulation of the Holocene evolution of the Great Barrier Reef shows: (1) how high sediment loads from catchments erosion prevented coral growth during the early transgression phase and favoured sediment gravity-flows in the deepest parts of the northern region basin floor (prior to 8 ka before present (BP)); (2) how the fine balance between climate, sea-level, and margin physiography enabled coral reefs to thrive under limited shelf sedimentation rates after ~6 ka BP; and, (3) how since 3 ka BP, with the decrease of accommodation space, reduced of vertical growth led to the lateral extension of reefs consistent with available observational data.

 .. raw:: html

     <div style="text-align: center; margin-bottom: 2em;">